josealvarezmuguerza/container-based-dev-env/README.md

 Linux home for programmers based on docker containers.

-If you are a hater like me on installing new tools once you jump into a new project, you will love solution!
+If you are a hater like me on installing new tools once you jump into a new project, you will love this solution!
 It wraps in containers each and every app / tool / framework / library you need in your daily job keeping your machine host OS clean as day-zero :sparkles: .

 # setup
 Firstly, identify which shell command-line interpreter your Terminal uses.
 In my case I use `bash`, so at the end of `${HOME}/.bashrc` file add these two lines: